sandybrahaspat/lit-dig-age-proj/README.md

-# lit-dig-age-proj
+# ENGL 340 S20 Projects

-Projects for ENGL 340 S20
+TEI projects for ENGL 340 S20 Literature and Literary Study in the Digital Age at SUNY Geneseo.